strath-sdr/rfsoc_sam/README.md

 <img src="https://www.strath.ac.uk/media/1newwebsite/webteam/logos/xUoS_Logo_Horizontal.png.pagespeed.ic.M6gv_BmDx1.png" width="350">

-# Spectrum Analyser on PYNQ & ZCU111
+# Spectrum Analyser on PYNQ
-This repository is compatible with [PYNQ image v2.6](https://github.com/Xilinx/PYNQ/releases) for the RFSoC2x2.
+This repository is compatible with [PYNQ image v2.6](https://github.com/Xilinx/PYNQ/releases) for the ZCU111 and RFSoC2x2.

-Currently, this project is in **Beta Release**.
+Currently, this project is in version 0.2.
 We are working on improving aspects of the hardware design and increasing functionality/programability of the Python overlay.

 ## Key Features
 * Up to 2 GHz bandwidth for inspection